mcfnord/rml/src/openmic.md

 Nerdy invisible heroes walk among us.

 Look huge.
 Sound loud.
 Make a big deal.

-## I had a bar complaint ready

-Up to now, I had a private and a public personas.
-I quietly prepared a bar complaint.
-That was a saga of its own… until I just sat down to write one.

-# Highly visible conflict

 ## Scandal, or what passes for scandal